-While I love the way all this information is displayed in one spot, I personally feel like the UI could use some work.
+While I love how all this information is displayed in one spot, I feel like the UI could use some work.
 It would also be nice to see some graphs showing relationships between these different data points.
 Wouldn’t it be great to see how something like mindfulness practice could predict sleep quality?

 You can also opt to fill out more data about yourself by clicking the profile icon in the top right and choosing Health Details.
 You can add your Medical ID here, too.
 This is useful in the event of a medical emergency.

 Hit Show All Health Data, and a page with more detailed information will appear.
 What’s here depends on the devices and apps you use and whether they support Apple Health.

 The best apps to use with Apple Health

 While many apps share data with Apple Health — far too many for us to list here — there are a few that work particularly well.
 Here are some of our recommendations:

 - WaterMinder: This app tracks water intake and provides reminders to keep drinking enough.
 Dehydration is both common and very damaging for a lot of people.

 - Headspace: This is a well-known app that provides guided mindfulness meditations.